Avanade/Beef/docs/Entity-Property-Config.md

 `stringTransform` | The `string` transformation to be performed on `Set` and `CleanUp`.
 Valid options are: `UseDefault`, `None`, `NullToEmpty`, `EmptyToNull`.
 Defaults to `UseDefault`.
 This is only applied where the `Type` is `string`.
 `autoCreate` | Indicates whether an instance of the `Type` is to be automatically created/instantiated when the property is first accessed (i.e. lazy instantiation).
 `default` | The C# code to default the value.
 Where the `Type` is `string` then the specified default value will need to be delimited.
 Any valid value assignment C# code can be used.
+`partitionKey` | Indicates whether the property is considered part of the Partition Key.
+This will implement `IPartitionKey` for the generated entity.
 `secondaryPropertyChanged` | The names of the secondary property(s), comma delimited, that are to be notified on a property change.
 `bubblePropertyChanges` | Indicates whether the value should bubble up property changes versus only recording within the sub-entity itself.
 Note that the `IsEntity` property is also required to enable.
 `excludeCleanup` | Indicates that `CleanUp` is not to be performed for the property within the `Entity.CleanUp` method.